Author

 Dan Manternach is a seasoned, independent agricultural economist, speaker and author.
 A graduate of Iowa State University, Dan was raised on a diversified grain and livestock farm in northeast Iowa.
 During his 40-year career, he has been an executive with four of the top ag market advisory services in the U.S., served as part-time adjunct instructor in futures and options trading for commercial risk management at the University of Northern Iowa, and provided consultation to the U.S. Grains Council on a trade mission to China.
 Dan has extensive experience offering risk management counsel on major field crops, hogs and cattle.
 He leads grain marketing seminars, courses and lectures across the Midwest.

-Article Grain Marketing
+Articles Grain Marketing

 The 3 Types of Risk in Grain Marketing

 There are, primarily, three different types of market risk you can face in choosing the wisest marketing tool for the job at hand.
-They are: Futures market risk Basis risk Opportunity risk Futures Market Risk Whether you have a futures trading account or not, your primary price risk is in the futu
+They are: Futures market risk, Basis risk, Opportunity risk Futures Market Risk Whether you have a futures trading account or not, your primary price risk is in the futu

 If you're now well-versed in "the bar chart basics" of technical analysis to follow the ag commodities markets, the next step is to better understand a few of the pro tips to navigating the technical side of the grain markets.
 And how to think of them a little differently.
-Here's how technical st
+Here's how technical studi

 Because there are so many variables in supply and demand for ag commodities globally, it’s no easy task for the laws of economics to precisely balance supply and demand from year to year.
 Instead, mankind relies on market signals to either slow usage and stimulate production via higher prices or enc